 Amazon Redshift

-Redshift is a fully managed, scalable data warehouse designed and optimized for running complex analytical queries on large structured data.
+Redshift is a fully managed, scalable data warehouse (stores structured data) designed and optimized for running complex analytical queries on large structured data.
 It is not just storage, but also a powerful platform for data processing and querying, enabling complex analytics on vast amounts of data.

 - Redshift can integrate with the following AWS services for streamlined workflows, data loading, and visualization.